Eastern Coachella Valley EIFD

 On October 23, 2018, the Board of Supervisors adopted Resolution No. 2018-203, which proposed establishment of the Salton Sea Enhanced Infrastructure Financing District.
 The proposed scope and purpose of the Salton Sea Enhanced Infrastructure Financing District included financing for the planning, design and construction of an earthen dam in the Riverside County territory of the Salton Sea however, this EIFD was not formally established and the Board of Supervisors formally rescinded Resolution No. 2018-203.
 With the desire to expand the scope of services from the previously proposed Salton Sea, on January 24 2023, the Board of Supervisors initiated the process of establishing an Enhanced Infrastructure Financing District (EIFD) for the Eastern Coachella Valley.
 The purpose of the EIFD is to establish a funding mechanism that can finance water and wastewater, transportation, utilities and telecommunications, and other needed public infrastructure, in addition to Salton Sea improvements in the Eastern Coachella Valley.

-Once established, the incremental property taxes collected by the County in the EIFD area above the amount collected in the base year (expected to be 2023) would be specifically used to fund the infrastructure projects listed in the Infrastructure Financing Plan (IFP).
+The incremental property taxes collected by the EIFD within the EIFD area above the amount collected in the base year (2024) will specifically be used to fund the infrastructure projects listed in the Infrastructure Financing Plan (IFP).

 Exploring the EIFD with Supervisor V. Manuel Perez